Jesusp123/Excel-DataAnalysis/README.md

 # Excel-DataAnalysis
 # PURPOSE
-To demonstrate hovv Excel can be used for Data Analysis
+To demonstrate how Excel can be used for Data Analysis